jeffreysorgen/golf-club-sensors/activity.md

 - Go back to _golf-swing-acc_ and copy it as _new-test-imu-ble-combo_ (done)
 - **Go through example sketches to find simplest one to integrate BLE and my IMU code so far**
 - Communicate with smartphone by adding BLE functionality, line by line
-- Repeatedly upload sketch to device looking for errors and functionality (DO THIS with a different example)
+- Repeatedly upload sketch to device looking for errors and functionality
+  - Find sketch which works well on its own (**what would this look like?**)

 #### Examples: